Ru-Dipity/Microservice-Demo-Application/README.md

 ## Rollback

-To roll back to a previous application version, use Git to select the desired commit IDor tag, then reapply the older manifests.
+To roll back to a previous application version, use Git to select the desired commit ID or tag, then reapply the older manifests.

 ### Step 1: Revert the Code Repository (Git Level)